 Qualify for an Election

-In order to become a candidate in an election you must qualify for the office you are seeking.
-The qualifying period is a three day window which is set by law.
+In order to become a candidate in an election, you must qualify for the office you are seeking.
+Louisiana does not allow write-in candidates.
+The qualifying period for congressional, state and local candidates is a three day period set by law.

 Having an Agent Qualify a Candidate for Office

 If you are not able to qualify in person or by mail, you may use an agent to file your completed qualifying form, signed by you.
 In addition to filing your notice of candidacy, the agent shall file with the qualifying official an agent affidavit form attesting that the agent has your authorization and consent to file the notice of candidacy.

 An agent who files a notice of candidacy without the authorization or consent of the candidate shall be guilty of a misdemeanor and fined not more than $500 or imprisoned not more than 30 days, or both.